leonp/leonp.github.io/_work/static-site-jekyll-netlify-dynamic-features.md

 ## Process (the how)

-I exported content from WordPress into Markdown files using a Jekyll plugin.
-With our content in an open, convertable format, the work could begin.
+I exported content from WordPress into [Markdown](https://en.wikipedia.org/wiki/Markdown) files using a Jekyll plugin.
+With our content in an open, convertible format, the work could begin.

 ### HTML and CSS

-Jekyll has a SASS workflow built in, which I use to write `scss` partials.
-I use Bundler to keep all our Ruby dependencies in shape.
+Jekyll has a [SASS](http://sass-lang.com/) workflow built in, which I use to write `scss` partials.
+I use [Bundler](http://bundler.io/) to keep all our Ruby dependencies in shape.

-I also moved from the overly-opinionated Foundation framework to a more modular library called Tachyons.
+I also moved from the overly-opinionated Foundation framework to a more modular library called [Tachyons](http://bundler.io/).
 Tachyons just does CSS, and avoids building complex modules such as cards and call-outs.
 Instead, it takes a low level, ‘atomic’ approach: classes mostly map to single CSS properties, so the `db` class is `display: block`.

 This approach results in faster, easier to manage CSS.
 You can read HTML and tell exactly what the classes are doing.
-It’s also small and fast, weighing in at around 14k minimised.
+It’s also small and fast, weighing in at around 14k minimised: there's no redundant javascript slowing things down.

 Read more: